Momoyactly/merakiApiScanning/README.md

 # Gathering & Analysing data from the Meraki Scanning API
 ## Introduction
-The objetive of this Repository is to ofer a easy way to recolect and analyse data from the Meraki scanning API using a Raspberry Pi
+The objetive of this Repository is to offer a easy way to recolect and analyse data from the Meraki scanning API using a Raspberry Pi

 ## Technologies used
 - Meraki AP